UV Treatment Systems Can Help!

 Call Us Today!

-UV rays kill germs that breed in drain pans and A/C coils and helps eliminate "Dirty Sock Syndrome".
+UV rays kill microorganisms that breed in drain pans and A/C coils and helps eliminate "Dirty Sock Syndrome".

 When heating season starts, hot air furnaces have a heat exchanger which puts out enough heat to kill the microbes that thrived on the damp evaporator coil and drain pan.
 Heat Pumps on the other hand, put out much lower temperatures; just warm enough to heat up the organic debris, which releases the spores and toxins into the air and produces the so-called "Dirty sock smell".
 It can be very pungent and is said to resemble “sweaty feet” or a smell similar to that experienced in a locker room.